A generalization of Bressoud's beautiful bijection: Abstract

+Within this research, two combinatorial bijections using Young diagrams were studied.
 The first is a special case of a bijective correspondence between two classes of combinatorial objects.
 Its proof, based on Young diagrams, establishes equinumerosity and provides an explicit constructive mapping.

-The second is a generalization to $d \in \mathbb{N}$, preserving bijectivity.
+The second is a generalization of beautiful bijection of Bressoud as found in Andrews and Eriksson (2004).
 It shows the combinatorial structure remains stable under changes in the parameter, with Young diagrams serving as a universal language.
 A notable and non-obvious aspect of this generalization is the symmetry revealed in the construction.
 Intuitively, it was not evident that one could consider not only the natural order of residues but also any permutation of them.